 What's the Story Behind the Murph Workout?

 While on tour in Afghanistan, Lt.
 Murphy was leading a team of three fellow Navy SEALS on a mission, when goat herders discovered the team's hiding spot.
 Instead of killing the herders, Murphy let them go.
-An hour after the herders were set free, more than 100 Taliban fighters opened fire on Murphy and his team; it is believed the herders disclosed the SEALS location.
-In an attempt save his team, Murphy walked into a clearing to make a satellite call for help and was shot, but not before signing off with a "thank you."
+An hour after the herders were set free, more than 100 Taliban fighters opened fire on Murphy and his team; it is believed the herders disclosed the SEALS' location.
+In an attempt to save his team, Murphy walked into a clearing to make a satellite call for help and was shot, but not before signing off with a "thank you."
 He later died of his wounds.
 He was 29.
 After his death, Lt.
 Murphy was awarded the Congressional Medal of Honor.
 His favorite workout, originally named Body Armor, is now referred to as the "Murph" in his honor.

 |300 air squats|

 These two Murph variations still involve running two miles and doing the same amount of reps — 100 pull-ups, 200 push-ups, and 300 air squats — but they give your muscles a break, so the Murph may seem less daunting.
 The first variation below still took me 42 minutes to complete, and after three days, my arms and legs were still sore.

 |800-meter run (1/2 mile)|

 Since this variation might seems a little confusing, let's break it down.
 After running a half mile, you complete five rounds of the pull-ups, push-ups, and air squats.
 Then repeat the entire workout three more times, starting with the half mile run.